Czech Republic: Religion

-About 75% to 79% of residents of the Czech Republic do not declare having any religion or faith in surveys, and the proportion of convinced atheists (30%) is the third highest in the world behind those of China (47%) and Japan (31%).
+About 75% to 79% of residents do not declare having any religion or faith in surveys, and the proportion of convinced atheists (30%) is the third highest in the world behind those of China (47%) and Japan (31%).
 The Czech people have been historically characterized as "tolerant and even indifferent towards religion".
 The religious identity of the country has changed drastically since the first half of the 20th century, when more than 90% of Czechs were Christians.